JuliaLang/julia/README.md

     git clone git://github.com/JuliaLang/julia.git

-or, if you don't have git installed, by using wget and tar to fetch and unpack the source:

-    mkdir julia && wget -O - https://github.com/JuliaLang/julia/tarball/master | tar -zxf- -C julia --strip-components 1

 Next, enter the `julia/` directory and run `make` to build the `julia` executable.
 When compiled the first time, it will automatically download and build its [external dependencies](#Required-Build-Tools-External-Libraries).
 This takes a while, but only has to be done once.